 - 1. When responding to calls, minimal personnel will enter the location utilizing appropriate PPE and assess the patient. - 2.
 After the initial assessment, if more resources are needed, personnel should request the specific necessary resources. - 3.
-In responding to the additional requests, only the necessary personnel needed to provide the requested assistance will enter the location utilizing appropriate PPE. - 4.
-Priority 1 and 2 responses that screen for COVID-19 infection: - a.
-Normal agency response - b.
-First unit on scene: - i.
-Initial responder(s) enter at minimum level of personnel (if non-transporting and transporting units arrive at the same time, transporting personnel enter scene wearing appropriate PPE, while non-transporting personnel provide support as needed).
+In responding to the additional requests, only the necessary personnel needed to provide the requested assistance will enter the location utilizing appropriate PPE.

-MCA Name: West Michigan Regional Medical Control Consortium MCA Board Approval Date: - Medical Directors MDCH Approval Date: EMERGENCY PROTOCOL MCA Implementation Date:
+MCA Board Approval Date: - Medical Directors MDCH Approval Date: EMERGENCY PROTOCOL MCA Implementation Date: March 19th, 2021